matteoldani/da-project/README.md

 # Distributed Algorithms 2022/23 - EPFL

+This repo holds my implementation of the project proposed in class CS-451 (Distributed Algorithms) at EPFL.
+The implementation of the first part of the project (FIFO Broadcast) is inside `fifo_broadcast`.
+The second one (Lattice Agreement), which is partially build on the previous one, is inside `lattice_agreement`.

 # Overview
 The goal of this practical project is to implement certain building blocks necessary for a decentralized system.
 To this end, some underlying abstractions will be used: